raphaelmb/devops-challenge-automation-with-terraform/README.md

 ## Credits

-This solution was based on the work by [Fabrício Veronez](https://github.com/fabricioveronez) at the following [livestream](https://www.youtube.com/watch?v=OhV-pXgeVq4).
+This solution was based on the work by [Fabricio Veronez](https://github.com/fabricioveronez) at the following [livestream](https://www.youtube.com/watch?v=OhV-pXgeVq4).